 While significant advances have been made over the last two decades, HIV remains an epidemic affecting residents of Santa Clara County.
 The Public Health Department is committed to reducing the barriers to early HIV diagnosis and increasing access to quality medical care, treatment, and ongoing prevention services for those with an HIV diagnosis.

-- The Centers for Disease Control and Prevention estimate that one-fourth of the people living with HIV do not know they are infected.
+- The Centers for Disease Control and Prevention estimate that one in seven people living with HIV do not know they are infected

 We are here to help!
 Together we can reduce the spread of HIV, and improve the lives of those living with HIV and AIDS.

 We provide free confidential and anonymous HIV testing at the Crane Center and its mobile sites, as well as by Alternate Test Site locations throughout the county.
 Additional testing locations can be found at www.HIVTest.org

 by the Santa Clara County Public Health Department to help guide the process to determine a quality analysis of Ryan White Program efforts.

 The QM Plan was developed with input from the HIV/AIDS service providers, as well as by community members.
 The Plan serves as a realistic approach to develop, and provide, high quality HIV/AIDS services.

 Recommend that clinicians adopt routine screening for HIV and encourage patients to be tested, and that clinicians determine the need for repeat testing on an individual basis.

 - Patients in all health-care settings should have HIV screening.